saneku/Plume-traj/plume_backtraj.md

 ### 4.5 Diagnostics and figures

 - **Initial parcel map** (`parcel_locations_tXXX.png`): shows the column field (scaled by `--column-coef`), the threshold contour (white dash-dot), receptor location/circle, and all initial parcels.
 The colorbar label for this and any other column-field plot comes from `--colorbar-label`.
 - **Hourly snapshots** (`--hourly-figures`): optional sequence of parcel maps rendered after each back-advection step (indices count backward so the numbering matches the WRF time index).
+This is controlled by the `--hourly-figures` flag.
 - **Trajectory figure** (`--trajectory-figure`): plots only those parcels that reached the receptor.
 Their dotted paths and starting markers are coloured by launch height using 10 evenly spaced intervals between `--z-min` and `--z-max`, with a horizontal rainbow legend for the initial-height bins.
 Only the start points are highlighted (no terminal markers), emphasizing where each parcel originated.
 The rendering is heavily optimized using `matplotlib.collections.LineCollection` to draw all trajectories at once, making it efficient even for thousands of parcels.
 - **Parcel-age figure** (`--trajectory-age`, optional): second Cartopy panel where the same trajectories are coloured by their arrival age.
 Ten evenly spaced time bins drive a horizontal `gist_ncar_r` legend (labelled in hours), giving a quick view of how long each parcel needed to reach the receptor.
 - **Arrival-height figure** (`--trajectory-arrival-height-figure`, optional): similar map but colour-codes parcels by the height at which they hit the receptor cylinder, using 10 evenly spaced bins (km) and a horizontal legend.